Messyproduct/Wifi_Safe_Animation_Maker/README.md

 What this means is it will be used as the position from where other bone locations are calculated.
 Effectively this will “parent” the bone location similar to how exo bones are parented at the hip.

+* skip_vis
+  * If on will skip over changing any of the vis information.
+It will stay vanilla.

+* use_prefix
+  * If on an added prefix will be added to every vis mesh (useful for wifi safe animation swaps)

 #### spliceanimation.bat
 Batch file that must be edited to include the full path to Carlos’s Wi-Fi safe animation splicer.
 Used as a shortcut to make splicing animations easier after they are retargeted.